 We recommend creating either a light design on a dark background or a dark design on a light background.

 There you have it!
 Simple steps for ensuring your artwork prints at a better quality.
-Better artwork= better stickers and labels.
+Better artwork= better stickers and personalized labels.

 Curious about our products?
 Request a free sample pack of our most popular materials and try before you buy!